 Another positive of kelp is it’s inherent resistance to toxicity.
 Toxicity of sea food, mercury in fish, for example, is a legitimate concern, and certain sea foods are more prone to absorbing toxins, depending on where it exists and the biochemical nature of it.
 That being said, it is of course important to research how any company that sells kelp or kelp supplement products ensures purity and tests for toxicity.

 Kelp is also inexpensive.
 Most kelp supplements are not much more than 15 dollars a bottle and provide around 6 months worth of daily supplementation.
-Iodine Supplement.org endorses these two brands:
+Iodine Supplement.org endorses The NOW Food’s blend:

 If your looking for an easy way to get crucial iodine in your diet, then a kelp supplement is probably an excellent option.